Facebook Figured Out My Family Secrets, And It Won't Tell Me How

 Another example is when a father found out his daughter was pregnant because of marketing material from Target (I think it was Target...).
 I think even the daughter wasn't entirely sure.
 But Target figu

-Alice and Caroline do, and use the mobile phone app to do so.

-Facebook now knows that Alice and Caroline are linked through Bob, and probably have worked out how old Bob is if either of them recorded Bob's birthday.
-If Bob lives in North America, his cellular phone number would give away appro

 Sherlock Holmes couldn't figure this out!
-(Score:3)
+(Score:4, Insightful)

 Are people really this dumb?
 They let people import contacts.
 They keep the email addresses and phone numbers of their users.
 It's a simple graph query.